 Charging is disabled when a MPPT Control external display is used to make configuration changes.
+And this is likewise the case if a SmartSolar Control display is used.

 Once the settings menu is closed on the display, charging will resume.